thedittmer/rss-reader/README.md

 - Quick navigation with `o[number]` to open specific articles
 - `e` to export recommendations to Google Sheets

+### Google Sheets Export

+The app can export your recommended articles to Google Sheets with a single keystroke:

+1. From the recommendations view, press `e` to export
+2. The app will create a new spreadsheet in your configured folder
+3. Once export is complete, press `o` to open the spreadsheet in your browser
+4. Spreadsheets include a frozen header row for easy navigation
+5. Each spreadsheet has a unique timestamped name to avoid overwriting previous exports

 ### Managing Interests

 - `i` to manage interests